obsidianmd/obsidian-help/en/Getting started/Sync your notes across devices.md

 - [[Introduction to Obsidian Sync|Obsidian Sync]]
 - [[#iCloud Drive]]

-**Note:** The following services are not supported.
+**Note:** The following services aren't supported.
 If you discover a way to sync your notes on your iOS device using any of these services, let us know on our community channels.

 - Dropbox
 - Google Drive